GeoEngineers/stormwater/index.md

   focus_1_image: assets/img/WestrockSmall.png
   focus_1_image_alt: Industrial chipyard in tidelands
   focus_1_title: Regulatory Assistance
   focus_1_copy: We know that identifying which stormwater management requirements apply to your facility and interpreting the requirements is complicated.
-We provide information and tools to assist you in navigating and complying with stormwater management requirements.
+We provide information and tools to assist you in navigating and complying with stormwater requirements.
   focus_1_link: regulatory
   focus_2_image: assets/img/021.jpg
   focus_2_image_alt: Industrial Outreach